 German Ros, Ph.D

-Before joining Intel Labs, I served as a Research Scientist at the Toyota Research Institute (TRI), where he conducted research in the area of Simulation for Autonomous Driving, Scene Understanding, and Domain Adaptation, in the context of Autonomous Driving.
-I obtained his PhD in Computer Science at Autonomous University of Barcelona (2016), and the Computer Vision Center (CVC).
+Before joining Nvidia, I was the director of the Autonomous Agents Lab at Intel, in Santa Clara, California.
+I also served as a Research Scientist at the Toyota Research Institute (TRI), where I conducted research in the area of Simulation for Autonomous Driving, Scene Understanding, and Domain Adaptation, in the context of Autonomous Driving.
+I obtained my PhD in Computer Science at Autonomous University of Barcelona (2016), and the Computer Vision Center (CVC).

 News